"He has saved us and called us to a holy life." -- 2 Timothy 1:9

 The other day, I flew to Washington, D.C.
 During that flight, the answer came to me.
 Why do I choose to be a Nazarene, Suzanne?
 It's because of the dream.
 I'm a Nazarene because I share the Nazarene dream!

 Emotional appeal.
 Doctrine.
 Lifestyle standards.
 They're all part of the Nazarene dream.
 But our dream is something more.
-It's a vision of Spirit filled believers invading every nook and cranny of this world.
-In sacrificial service they seek "the entire sanctification of believers and their upbuilding in holiness."
+It's a vision of Spirit-filled believers invading every nook and cranny of this world.
+In sacrificial service, they seek "the entire sanctification of believers and their upbuilding in holiness."
 The Church of the Nazarene doesn't have a fortress mentality.
-That is, we're not hunkered down behind something, trying to survive Satan's onslaughts.
+We're not hunkered down behind something, trying to survive Satan's onslaughts.
 "We don't need forts and barricades," Phineas F. Bresee wrote in our early days, "We need a marching, conquering army."

 We're assault troops, not fortified defenders.
 Our dream is a wonderful mix of second-blessing holiness and aggressive evangelism.
-That dream has driven its to plant a Nazarene church in 60% of the U.S. counties.
+That dream has driven Nazarenes to plant churches in 60% of the U.S. counties.
 That's more extensive coverage than many older and even larger denominations.
 Phineas Bresee was one of our founders.
 I was fascinated to find his name in a recent book titled Seven Hundred Plans to Evangelize the World.
 That book cataloged the plans and dreams of Christian leaders and organizations through the centuries.
 Only a few denominational leaders make that list.
 Bresee is among the select few.
 "We are debtors," he said, "to every man to give him the gospel in the same measure we have received it."